Richard James could have cared less about World War II and navy battleships. He worked in a navy shipyard fixing things.

 And I don’t really know what the solution is.
 But I will tell you what I do.
 I pretend to be a child.

-Where does the compass point?
-It points to experiences that resemble the experiences you had as a kid.
 We used to climb on top of rock piles and throw rocks at each other.
 We’d play hide and seek in the woods.
 We’d play ping pong and pinball.
 We’d sit around and read comic books and pretend to be secret agents.
 We’d play catch and then football in the street until our pants and shirts were all cut up and our faces covered in dirt.

 You remember when you played catch for the first time?
 When you went on a roller coaster for the first time?
 Or when you played “chase” with your friends?